cairo-book/cairo-book/src/ch07-02-defining-modules-to-control-scope.md

   say, you declare a “garden” module with `mod garden;`.
 The compiler will look for the module’s code in these places:

-  - Inline, within curly brackets that replace the semicolon following `mod garden;`.
+  - Inline, within curly brackets that replace the semicolon following `mod garden`.

     ```rust,noplayground
       // crate root file (src/lib.cairo)